CarloCDT/Poject-Euler/README.md

 ## Usage

-The files in this repository are jupyter notebooks with 5 solutions to Project Euler problems.
+The files in this repository are jupyter notebooks, each with 5 solutions to Project Euler problems.